Research

 1. Adjustable text size.
 Visitors set text size to whatever works for their visual processing.
 Large text reduces the decoding burden for visitors with dyslexia.
 Every visitor gets their preferred size without any visible adjustment process.

-2. Atkinson Hyperlegible font.
+2. Hyperlegible font.
+For visitors with dyslexia, letter confusion between visually similar letterforms is a primary friction point.
 Capption displays content in Atkinson Hyperlegible, a typeface designed to maximize legibility by making individual letterforms visually distinct.
-For visitors with dyslexia, letter confusion between visually similar letterforms is a primary friction point.
-Atkinson Hyperlegible reduces it.

 4. Portable, pausable content.
 Visitors can tap a tag, step away from the crowd to a quieter position, and read or listen at their own pace.
 Content doesn't expire when they move.
 They can pause, return, re-read.
 The exhibit stays with them.